 So how do I tell if I need insulation under my floor heating system?

-All floor heating systems no matter the brand or type will be more efficient and benefit from having a layer of insulation between the substrate and the heating.
+All floor heating systems, no matter the brand or type, will be more efficient and benefit from having a layer of insulation between the substrate and the heating.

 Which insulation is right for my floor?

-- When using Thermofoil heating under a floating timber floor use Econosoft underlay insulation boards loose laid over the substrate.
+• When using Thermofoil heating under a floating timber floor use Econosoft Underlay insulation boards loose laid over the substrate.

-- With carpeted floors the heating is laid over the underlay and you need to ask the floor layer for a underlay with a high tog rating to help insulate the floor.
+• With carpeted floors the heating is laid over the underlay and you need to ask the floor layer for an underlay with a high tog rating to help insulate the floor.

-- Always use the thickest insulation you can allow for in your height build up for maximum insulation.
+• Always use the thickest insulation you can allow for in your height build up for maximum insulation.
 The Econoboard boards come in 6mm and 10mm thicknesses and are moisture resistant and rot proof.

 For more information on Econoboard insulation options click here